specklesystems/speckle-arcgis/speckle_toolbox/README.md

 ## Repo Structure

-This repo contains the QGIS plugin for Speckle 2.0.
+This repo contains the ArcGIS plugin for Speckle 2.0.
 It is written in `python` and uses our fantastic [Python SDK](https://github.com/specklesystems/speckle-py).
 The [Speckle Server](https://github.com/specklesystems/Server) is providing all the web-facing functionality and can be found [here](https://github.com/specklesystems/Server).

 > **Try it out!!**
 > Although we're still in early development stages, we encourage you to try out the latest stable release.